Cameleon333/greensight_test/README.md

 # greensight_test
 Test task for Greensight

-The built project is in test_task\dist
+The built project is in test_task/dist